jjallaire/draftpod/src/components/guide/articles/faq.md

 The [ChannelFireball](https://www.channelfireball.com/articles/) and [Star City Games](http://www.starcitygames.com/articles/tags/Limited/2018-10-23/2019-01-23) websites also both feature a steady stream of articles on drafting (covering both recent sets as well as overall strategy).

 You can also sit on the shoulder of the some of the very best Magic players in the world as they draft by watching streams and/or YouTube videos.
-You can find lots of streams on [Twitch](https://www.twitch.tv/magic/videos) as well as archives of previous drafts from [Ben Stark](https://www.youtube.com/results?search_query=Channel+BenS), [Reid Duke](https://www.youtube.com/results?search_query=Channel+Reid), [Luis Scott Vargas](https://www.youtube.com/results?search_query=Channel+LSV), and [Marshall Sutcliffe](https://www.youtube.com/results?search_query=Channel+Marshall) (among others) on the ChannelFireball YouTube channel.
+You can find lots of streams on [Twitch](https://www.twitch.tv/magic/videos) as well as archives of previous drafts from [Ben Stark](https://www.youtube.com/results?search_query=Channel+BenS), [Reid Duke](https://www.youtube.com/results?search_query=Channel+Reid), [Luis Scott-Vargas](https://www.youtube.com/results?search_query=Channel+LSV), and [Marshall Sutcliffe](https://www.youtube.com/results?search_query=Channel+Marshall) (among others) on the ChannelFireball YouTube channel.

 #### Where can I find card ratings and suggested pick orders?